by Nebula Haze

 How to get high levels of THC in your buds:

 - THC levels in buds are determined mostly by strain (genetics).
-Choose a high-THC strain to get the highest levels of THC
+Most popular strains these days are high in THC unless otherwise stated.
+Choose a high-THC strain to get the highest levels of THC.
+Learn about a few trusted strain breeders.

 - THC is found primarily in trichomes on marijuana buds and (for some strains) on leaves, stems, and other parts of plant